whitneyburton/portfolios/students/1803-back/john-livingston/20180606-John-Livingston-M2.markdown

 ## Community

 What was your favorite Gear Up?
 Least favorite?
 Why?
+  Favorite: Empathy
+    I was able to talk to my classmates about some things that often times seem taboo in the "real world".
+It was refreshing and insightful!
+  Least Favorite:
+    I didn't really have a least favorite.
+They were all unique and interesting in their own right.
 How did you contribute to the Turing community this module?
   Worked with the mod 1 students to ensure that they were having a good experience academically as well as making sure that they fealt that they were part of the community.
 What would you like to do to contribute next module?